 This is an archived page from the older DCBoard Forum of RAF Commands.
 This page is read-only.
 If you wish to post a query about this page, then please go to the newer RAF Commands Forum and register as a member.
+Alternatively you can leave a comment on this page using Facebook in the comments box at the bottom of the page.

 F/L Dodd DSO, AFCF/L Dodd DSO, AFC